uport-project/veramo-website/docs/guides/agent_explore.md

 ## Run Local Explorer

 You can run the explorer from npm.
-You will not be able to create your own custom module which will be required for the nex section.
+However, you will not be able to create your own custom module which will be required for the next section.

 ```bash
 npx agent-explore serve
 ```

-Or you can run locally by cloning the repo:
+Running locally by cloning the repo:

 ```bash
 git clone git@github.com:veramolabs/agent-explorer.git veramo-dashboard